physcip/physdashclient/README.md

 # PhysCIP Dashboard Client
-`physdashclient` is a simple macOS application written in Objective-C++ that opens the physdash website in a WebKit view without the need to start a full-fledged web browser.
+`physdashclient` is a simple macOS application written in Objective-C that opens the physdash website in a WebKit view without the need to start a full-fledged web browser.
 Its only purpose is to make it easy for computer lab users to find the place to create new accounts, reset their password etc.

 ## Compilation
-`physdashclient` can be compiled on any macOS device without any special requirements (apart from the usual development setup with `clang++`).
+`physdashclient` can be compiled on any macOS device without any special requirements (apart from the usual development setup with an Objective-C compiler).
-* Use `make` to compile `physdashclient`
+* Use `make` to compile `physdashclient`.
+This also creates the `physdash.app` Application Bundle to be deployed on all computer lab machines.
 * Use `make run` to compile and run `physdashclient`
-* Use `make bundle` to create the `physdash.app` Application Bundle that can be deployed on all computer lab machines
 * Use `make clean` to remove the binary and bundle files

 ## Attribution